alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 > The VMD stamp and signature on this page confirm the veterinary medicines named on page two hold a Marketing Authorisation in the same name.
 It does not independently verify any of the other information contained on this page.

 *[VMD]: Veterinary Medicines Directorate
 *[AVM-GSL]: Authorised Veterinary Medicine - General Sales List

+##Channel Islands
+{:#channel-islands}

+You’ll need an additional licence to export controlled drugs to the Channel Islands (Jersey and Guernsey).

+If you export 24 or more shipments in a 12 month period you can [apply for a time-limited blanket export licence](https://www.gov.uk/government/publications/controlled-drugs-export-to-channel-islands).
+The licence will be valid for up to a year.

+If you export less than 24 shipments in a 12 month period you’ll need to [apply for an export licence](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login).

+Occasional exporters will need to apply for individual export authorisations for each consignment.

+[SME question: What is the threshold for an occasional exporter?]

+You must send a valid import permit from the competent authority with your application.

+[SME question: Where do you send your permit?]

+####Renew your licence

+You’ll need to renew your licence at least 4 weeks before it expires.

+####Monthly returns of exports

+Exporters should complete the Channel Islands export monthly return form which must be sent to Channel_Islands@homeoffice.gsi.gov.uk.

+Holders of frequent exporter licences must submit a monthly return form detailing the actual substances that have been shipped.

+You'll need to do a nil return for each month that you've not shipped for over a month.
+Your licence may be suspended if you don't send a monthly return form for each month you've held a licence.

+*[VMD]: Veterinary Medicines Directorate
+*[AVM-GSL]: Authorised Veterinary Medicine - General Sales List